 Background and Purpose

-The award nominee must be a person (or persons) who has engaged in social justice and advocacy with a minimum of at least two of the following component parts:
+The award recognizes a person (or persons) engaged in social justice and advocacy, with a minimum of at least two of the following components:

 - Engaged in empowerment of marginalized individuals and/or communities.

 - Engaged in community organizing and systems change that promote human rights and social justice action.